Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Analysis of the AURORA Data

-To investigate the pattern of the co-occurring symptoms under each hidden state, we focus on the observations in the first week.
-For each estimated state, we calculate the correlation between all ten symptoms.
-In the relative health state (state $1$), a high degree of correlation exists between hyperarousal and anxiety, which implies that if a patient at state $1$ experiences severe hyperarousal symptoms, it is highly likely that he or she may also suffer from severe anxiety symptoms.
-In other words, hyperarousal and anxiety are likely to co-occur among patients in state $1$.
-A patient in state $2$ can be expected to only suffer from one symptom since none pair of the symptoms is highly correlated.
-Symptoms such as depression, hyperarousal, anxiousness, and re-experience are more likely to co-occur among patients with more severe disorders (state $3$).
+When studying the pattern of co-occurring symptoms within each hidden state, we limit our attention to observations collected during the first week.
+For each estimated state, the correlations between all ten symptoms are calculated.
+In state $1$ (relative health state), there is a high degree of correlation between hyperarousal and anxiety, which implies that if a patient in state $1$ experiences severe hyperarousal symptoms, it is highly likely that he or she will also suffer from severe anxiety symptoms.
+In other words, there is a high likelihood of concurrent manifestation of hyperarousal and anxiety in patients in state 1.
+In state 2, symptoms typically do not co-occur due to the lack of a high correlation between any pair of symptoms.
+In state 3 (the state with more severe disorders), symptoms such as depression, hyperarousal, anxiety, and re-experience are more likely to co-occur.

-In summary, both the flash survey data and the AURORA data (HRV, Activity) demonstrate the consistent characteristics of three estimated hidden states.
-Among the three states, while state $1$ is the healthiest, state $3$ indicates the most severe APNS symptoms.
-While hyperarousal and anxiety tend to co-occur in state $1$, symptoms including depression, hyperarousal, anxiousness, and re-experience are likely to co-occur in state $3$.
-In state $2$, symptoms are typically not co-occurring.